hftsoi/symbolfit/README.md

 **Custom PySR config:** The default PySR config includes simple operators (`+`, `*`, `/`, `^`).
 For your data, you may want to customize this and put some equation constraints.
 See the [PySR config examples](https://hftsoi.github.io/symbolfit/demo/pysr_configs/) in the docs.

 ## Documentation
 Full documentation with tutorials, demo fits, and API reference is available [here](https://hftsoi.github.io/symbolfit).
+Introductory slides can also be found [here](https://github.com/hftsoi/symbolfit/blob/main/symbolfit.pdf).

 ## Citation
 If you find this useful in your research, please consider citing both SymbolFit and PySR: